Pelvic Floor Physical Therapy in Oakland, CA

 Do you leak urine when you are running to the bathroom?

-It depends.
-If you are appropriate for pelvic PT, we may suggest a three month commitment, including capacity for a daily home practice.
+If you are appropriate for pelvic PT, we may suggest a three-month commitment with capacity for daily home practice.

-If after three months, and you are still bothered by bladder symptoms, we may offer 30-min manual therapy only visits.
-These visits can be every other week, or monthly, until you are content with your relationship with your bladder.
+If symptoms persist after three months, we may offer reduced rate visits for therapeutic exercises and manual therapy, scheduled every other week, or monthly, until you are content with your bladder function.

-We screen for dermatological, hormonal, inflammatory, and psychological factors, and can offer appropriate outside referrals to complement and improve your unfolding care.
+We screen for dermatological, hormonal, inflammatory, and psychological contributors, and we can provide outside referrals to complement your treatment.

 If you are not ready for internal pelvic therapy, consider starting with somatic movement play and embodied touch wellness services.